In this final chapter in the series, you learn how to deploy a Spring Boot application on Heroku.

 Installing the Heroku CLI.

-production profile configuration that prepares an optimized build that’s ready for production.
+production profile configuration that prepares an optimized build which is ready for production.

 <profile> <id>production</id> <!-- Omitted --> <dependencies> <dependency> <groupId>org.postgresql</groupId> <artifactId>postgresql</artifactId> </dependency> </dependencies> </profile>